County of Santa Barbara

 January 27, 2026

-the actions are terminated; and
+are terminated; and

 d) Determine that these emergency actions are statutorily exempt from the provisions of the

-California Environmental Quality Act pursuant to State CEQA Guidelines Section 15269(c)
+California Environmental Quality Act pursuant to State CEQA Guidelines Section 15269(c) for

-of Exemption.
+Exemption.

 A-24)